20+ Examples of Lead Magnets: Ultimate Idea Library for B2B

-There is a huge list of tools available online.
-Among them are calculators, converters, generators and configurators that solve different kinds of problems.
+There's a huge list of tools available online.
+Among them are calculators, graders, generators, quizzes and assessments that solve different kinds of problems.
 We're going to take a look at the most common ones below.

 There are plenty of generator tools available online.
-You can generate keywords, passwords, copy, blog titles …
+You can generate keywords, passwords, copy, blog titles, email signatures …

 Next, we’ll take a look at three more ideas for capturing leads.
 This time using email communication as a lead magnet.